tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ![prismaEngineAlpine.png](http://d2h13boa5ecwll.cloudfront.net/20220610dockerfile/prismaEngineAlpine.png)

-PLATFROM name is *linux-musl*, and it requires OpenSSL 1.1.x installed, so the full name would be *libquery_engine-linux-musl.so.node* - exactly the name that shows up in the error trace.
-But after Primsa 4.8.0, prisma has given better support for OpenSSL 3.0:  [Support OpenSSL 3.0 for Alpine Linu](https://github.com/prisma/prisma/issues/16553#top).
+PLATFROM name is *linux-musl*, and it requires OpenSSL 1.1.x to be installed.
+The full name would be *libquery_engine-linux-musl.so.node* - exactly the name that shows up in the error trace.
+However, after Primsa 4.8.0, prisma has given better support for OpenSSL 3.0:  [Support OpenSSL 3.0 for Alpine Linu](https://github.com/prisma/prisma/issues/16553#top).

 > install OpenSSL 1.1 -> download query engine for platform specific -> prisma generate

 ### How to run Prisma Migrate Deploy

-How to run migration sqls on production environment?
-First you need have *libs/db/prisma/migration* folder exist.
-[Deploying database changes with Prisma Migrate](https://www.prisma.io/docs/guides/deployment/deploy-database-changes-with-prisma-migrate) doesn't recommend you run from locally directly against production database.
-Instead run *prisma migrate deploy* during the release phase.
-And it need access @prisma/client dependence, so just move it from *devDependencies* to the production phase *dependencies* section in your package.json.
+How do you run migration sqls on a production environment?
+First you need have the *libs/db/prisma/migration* folder.
+[Deploying database changes with Prisma Migrate](https://www.prisma.io/docs/guides/deployment/deploy-database-changes-with-prisma-migrate) recommends that you do not run it locally againist the production database.
+Instead, run *prisma migrate deploy* during the release phase.
+It requires access @prisma/client dependence, so just move it from *devDependencies* to the production *dependencies* section in your package.json.

 ```diff
 - CMD ["node", "dist/apps/frontend/main.js"]